cloud66/help-old/_posts/how-to/1945-01-04-deploy-hook-cases.md

 production:
     first_thing:
-      - source: /.cloud66/scripts/install.sh
-        destination: /tmp/install.sh
+      - command: apt-get install libicu-dev -y && apt-get install acl -y
-        target: rails
+        target: any
-        apply_during: build_only
-        run_on: all_servers
-        execute: true
-        sudo: true
 {% endhighlight %}

-{% highlight yaml %}
-### /.CLOUD66/SCRIPTS/INSTALL.SH ###

-apt-get install libicu-dev -y
-apt-get install acl -y
-{% endhighlight %}

-This hook will copy `/.cloud66/scripts/install.sh` to `/tmp/install.sh` on all Rails servers during their initial build, and execute the script with sudo permissions.
-This specific script will install 2 packages on these servers.
+This hook will install 2 packages on all your servers servers.
 We run this as a first_thing hook because our application will need these packages to run.

 <div class="notice">
     <h3>Important</h3>